jolocom/smartwallet-app/README.md

 If you are getting the error `Module parse failed: main.jsx Line 1: Unexpected token`, switch to node version 4.x before running the gulp ([nvm](https://github.com/creationix/nvm) might come in handy).

-If you get an error with bitcore-lib duplication, take a look at this issue https://github.com/jolocom/smartwallet-app/issues/893

 Setup for production
 --------------------